Tallapoosa Work

 My daughter began to hunt in middle age.
 The skull and hide are from her first deer.
 As I pondered this, I wondered if she was somehow accessing her ancestors.

-The bowl on the shelf is made of ceramic antlers.
+The artist made thceramic bowl in the shape of antlers a decade ago.
 There are cast glass, cast resin and actual deer vertebrae in it.

 Shattered Time (Lake Martin)

-As I was doing research for this body of work, I learned that Lake Martin covered the town of Okfuskee and the free Black town of Kowliga, among many other things.
+As I was doing research for this body of work, I learned that Lake Martin covered the town of Okfuskee and the free Black town of Kowliga, among many other things when the Tallapoosa River was dammed in 1926.
 This led me to think of the layering of time and space.
 The geologic rock base represents deep time,.
 The effects of impoundment includes extinction of some fish and mussel species.
-In fact, the Coosa River is the 5th most endangered river in the country.
+The neighboring Coosa River is the fifth most endangered river in the country.
 I began to think about climate change and pictured this as the covering of Russell Shores, a community at Lake Martin, by rising water and an apocalypytic shift in the land and sky.